fbpx

 Source – Google Merchant Help

-How Data Feed Optimization empowers your Google Merchant Promotion
+How Data Feed Optimization empowers your Google Merchant Promotions

 If you’re using a Google Merchant Center Promotions feed and a Google Shopping feed to advertise your products, consider how your feed is built and updated to get the best results from your ads.